Chronic Atrophic Gastritis (Chronic Inflammation of the Gastric Mucosa with Regression of the Mucosa) in Dogs

 Prevention

-Avoiding known triggers, such as certain medications or stressors, can also be helpful.
-In dogs with a known risk of bacterial infections, regular monitoring and, if necessary, early treatment of infections can reduce the risk of gastritis.
+Avoiding known triggers, such as certain medications or stress factors, can also be helpful.
+In dogs with a known risk of bacterial infection, regular monitoring and, if necessary, early therapy of infections can reduce the risk of gastritis.